Hannah Jenkins Barnard: Early ministry

 By 1786, Barnard was a representative of the Friends eight times at the New York Quarterly Meeting.
 She also became one of the representatives of the Nine Partners Quarterly Meeting, which spanned the areas of the Hudson River, north of Millbrook.
 She went on to become a representative for the New York Yearly Meeting in 1793, 1794, and 1796.

 She became an accredited minister in the early 1790s.
 During the same period as her first year representing the New York Yearly Meeting, she was authorized to travel through New England, simultaneously serving on the Nine Partners School Board from 1795-1796.
-Barnard was highly regarded by the Friends during this period, and was noted as an “eloquent speaker”, and was known for her powerful ministry work throughout the Friends community, particularly in her home base in Hudson.
+Barnard was highly regarded by the Friends during this period, and she was noted as an "eloquent speaker".
+Barnard was also known for her powerful ministry work throughout the Friends community, particularly in her home base in Hudson.
 In the same meetings that would later condemn her, Barnard was certified or endorsed in late 1797 for the trip.
 The Hudson Meeting, including her husband Peter, attested that she was "sound and edifying, attended with a comfortable evidence of her call there unto."

-In 1796, Barnard had asked permission from the Quarterly meeting to travel to the British Isles and to Ireland in order to engage with the Friends in that region, and to gauge the religious environment.
+In 1796, Barnard had asked permission from the Quarterly meeting to travel to the British Isles to engage with the Friends in that region and to gauge the religious environment.
 At the time, it was difficult for women to assert their status in the Friends community.
 Although Barnard was highly regarded by the Meeting groups and the School Board, it took two years for her to gain permission to embark on the trip.

-In the 1790s, Barnard was one of the people who ran the Nine Partners Boarding School in Hudson, which was attended by Lucretia Coffin, later Lucretia Mott.
+In the 1790s, Barnard was one of the people who ran the Nine Partners Boarding School in Hudson, which was attended by Lucretia Coffin, later known by her married name Lucretia Mott.

 Time abroad and disownment

 Barnard arrived in Falmouth in July 1798.
 She and a female companion, a single mother named Elizabeth Coggeshall from Rhode Island, visited Scotland, Ireland, and England as a missionary "to spread the gospel message".
-They were also to convince the Quaker hierarchy in London to adopt a liberal policy that would allow ministers of other churches to use citizens' homes in order to preach, in return for the lending of their churches to the Friends.
+They were also to convince the Quaker hierarchy in London to adopt a liberal policy that would allow ministers of other churches to use citizens' homes to preach, in return for the lending of their churches to the Friends.